 Making photos between 17:00 and 23:00

-In July and August the sun actually sets as late as around 22.00pm and then there is an afterglow sometimes until 23.00pm.
+In July and August, the sunsets are as late as at around 22.00pm, and then there is an afterglow sometimes until 23.00pm.

 What camera should I bring?

 Every camera is welcome because I believe there are no bad cameras anymore.
 Smartphones’ or Ipads are great tools and fun to shoot.
-We can help you choosing a great editor app as well to fine tune your shots.
+And if you prefer, we can shoot traditional analoge film-based photos.
+We can help you choose a great editor app as well to fine-tune your shots.

-Sure, cameras like Nikon-Canon-Fuji- Sony-Panasonic or Leica are all good to go with a nice lens.
-Also powerful bridge cameras are fantastic to shoot with.
+Sure, cameras like Nikon-Canon-Fuji- Sony-Panasonic or Leica are all good to go with an excellent lens.
+Also, powerful bridge cameras are fantastic to shoot with.

 The bottom line for any photographer is to be there and focus in the first place.

-Yes, Amsterdam is a real city and you have to be on your mark and use common sense like in any big city these days.
-Generally its all clear and all you meet is friendly folks.
-With me you are safer, we speak the language and know who is who in most cases.
-Be street smart and smile and you will have people smiling back at you.
-Move around with a certain confidence.
-Since we are out looking and observing you can see things coming from miles away.
+Yes, Amsterdam is a real city, and you have to be on your mark and use common sense like in any big city these days.
+Generally, its all clear and all you meet are friendly folks.
+With me, you are safer, we speak the language and know who is who in most cases.
+Be street smart and smile, and you will have people smiling back at you.
+Move around with absolute confidence.
+Since we are out looking and observing, you can see things coming from miles away.
 Night tours are safe too, yes also in the red-light district, where there is a lot of social control and surveillance.

 How can we make an Amsterdam photo tour booking?

-You can contact me directly here via TheONE or send a message via firstname.lastname@example.org payment is available in cash or PayPal. https://www.calltheone.com/en/phototours/book-now
+You can contact me directly here via phone or send a message via email@example.com payment is available in cash or PayPal.

 About Michael Klinkhamer Photo Tours